Once largely limited to poor women and minorities, single motherhood is now becoming the new “norm”.

 Even for those who did receive assistance, the amount was far less than the minimum they’d need to to stave off hardship — like hunger, homelessness, and utility cut-offs.

-Access to Health Care
+7 Access to Health Care

-Child Care Affordability
+8 Access to Child Care

-Nationally, the annual cost of center-based infant care averaged over 40% of the state median income for a single mother.
+Nationally the annual cost of center-based infant care averaged over 40% of the state median income for a single mother.
 About 32% for a school-age child.

-Compared to Single Mothers in Peer Countries
+11 Compared to Single Mothers in Peer Countries

 This is due to the fact that many employed single mothers are earning poverty wages.
-About 40% of U.S. single parents were employed in low-wage jobs — exceptionally high compared to single parents in peer countries.
+About 40% of U.S. single parents were employed in low-wage jobs37 — exceptionally high compared to single parents in peer countries.